olukayodepaul/kafka_learn/README.md

 ## 👋 Hi there!
 ***
-TThis tutorial project is part of Dart Spatial, aimed at simplifying the use and quick understanding of Kafka and Kraft. 🚀
+This tutorial project is part of Dart Spatial, aimed at simplifying the use and quick understanding of Kafka and Kraft. 🚀

 [Commands](https://github.com/olukayodepaul/kafka_learn/blob/main/commands.md)
 <br>